lukitsbrian/pofe-workshop/tutorial/01-Intro.md

 order: 0
 ---

-# Creating a Proof of File Existence blockchain with Starport
+# Proof of File Existence

 A Proof of File Existence can help prove the authenticity of a certain file at a particular time.